pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ## Implementation Steps

-### MR1: PaymentHub Announcements
+### MR1: PaymentHub Host Setting & Announcement

 Description:

 Add the notion of a payment hub.
+Payment hubs can be used to route payment through.
 Hosts can signal they are willing to act as a payment hub through their host settings.

-Payment hubs can be used to route payment through.
-They will advertise all hosts they have payment channels with.
+The setting is a simple bool flag called "PaymentHub".
+The Payment Hub Announcement can thus fully piggy back on the exting host announcement code.

 Tasks: